Top 5 Vocal Mics: Your Essential Buying Guide Now

 No. 1

-• LEGENDARY VOCAL CLARITY: Tailored frequency response with brightened midrange delivers vocals that cut through any mix, warm and crisp with the presence that has made this microphone an industry icon for decades
+• LEGENDARY VOCAL CLARITY: A finely tuned frequency response with subtle midrange lift delivers warm, articulate vocals that cut through any mix, offering the unmistakable sound quality that has defined professional stages and studios for generations

 No. 2